 - For the sports lover or the concert goer, find an event at Principality Stadium, one of the best stadiums in the world!
-(Formally known as the Millennium Stadium, home to the world famous welsh rugby union).
-However if you do, stay in Cardiff or use public transport as traffic and parking in the area can be time consuming and also quite expensive.
+(Formally known as the Millennium Stadium, home to the world-famous Welsh rugby union).
+However, if you do, stay in Cardiff or use public transport as traffic and parking in the area can be time-consuming and also quite expensive.

 - Or take a stroll around and dine in one of the many restaurants in Cardiff Bay.

 Some attractions are managed by CADW which is the Welsh Government’s historic environment service working for an accessible and well-protected historic environment for Wales.
 As such do have entry fees.
-You can purchase these as single entry or you can purchase an explorer pass if you wish to see more than one.
+You can purchase these as a single entry or you can purchase an explorer pass if you wish to see more than one.
 You can find information on this here.